The Best Natural Ketogenic Sweetener?

 What is Monk Fruit?

 Monk Fruit (also known as Lo Han or Lo Han Guo) is a melon-like fruit native to southeast Asia where it has been harvested and consumed for hundreds of years.
-Similar to stevia, Monk fruit doesn’t entirely get its sweet flavor from sugar.
+Similar to stevia, monk fruit is a natural sweetener that doesn’t entirely get its sweet flavor from sugar.

 How Do They Compare?